MirageC79/HevORT/pages/definesize.md

+layout: definesize
+title: "Defin the size of your HevORT"
+permalink: /definesize/

 # Defining the size of your HevORT

 Big print area always sound good and something you need, but lets figure out what size you need.